lindosystems/lindoapi.jl/README.md

 @constraint(model, flow_into_k, sum(x[i,j] for i in 1:n if i != k) == 1)
 ```

-Instead of writing the above constraint for $j = 1, \dots, n$ n times or defining them with a for loop JuMP has what is called constraint containers for generating an array of constraints.
-To create a constraint container, add a range `[k = 1:n]` to the constraint name this will make n copies of a constraint with `k` as an iterator.
+Instead of writing the above constraint for $n$ times or defining them with a for loop JuMP has what is called constraint containers for generating an array of constraints.
+To create a constraint container, add a range `[k = 1:n]` to the constraint name.
+This will make n copies of a constraint with `k` as an iterator.

 $\sum^n_{i=1,i\ne j} x_{i,j} = 1$ for $i = 1, \dots, n$
 ```julia